CyberPuck/advent-of-code/2022/problem-11/README.md

 > The worry level is divided by *3* then that the floor to the nearest integer.

+That new worry leveled item is thrown to the corresponding monkey.

 ## Part 1 - Calculated Monkey Business

 Given 20 rounds, which two monkeys inspected the most items.